Uniting for change: Celebrating Workforce Development Month in child welfare

 September 1st, 2024

-Workforce Development Month is celebrated every September, and the Center for Workforce Equity and Leadership (CWEL) is using this time to think about how we can better support people working in child welfare.
+Workforce Development Month is celebrated every September, and the CWEL is using this time to think about how we can better support people working in child welfare.
 CWEL’s message this year is:

 “We see you.
 Change is igniting.”